secmon-as-code/alertchain/pkg/usecase/prompt/alert_slug.md

 # Constraints

 The slug must start with an alphabet letter.
 The slug should contain only lowercase letters, numbers, and underscores.
+DO NOT use special characters or spaces.
 The slug should be expressed in lowercase.
 Separate words in the slug with underscores.